RULES AND REGULATIONS

 8.0.6 If payment is secured by a lien on the property served, the agreement/contract will include a waiver of all rights to contest the validity of the lien, except for the correction of computational errors.

-8.6.1 A person aggrieved by a decision required or permitted to be made by an agent of the District with respect to system development charges or a person challenging the propriety of an expenditure of system development charge revenues may appeal the decision or the expenditure to the Board by filing a written request at the District’s offices, addressed to the Board, describing with particularity the decision of the office of the District or the expenditure from which the person appeals.
+8.1.1 A person aggrieved by a decision required or permitted to be made by an agent of the District with respect to system development charges or a person challenging the propriety of an expenditure of system development charge revenues may appeal the decision or the expenditure to the Board by filing a written request at the District’s offices, addressed to the Board, describing with particularity the decision of the office of the District or the expenditure from which the person appeals.

-8.6.2 An appeal of an expenditure must be filed within ninety (90) days of the date of the alleged improper expenditure.
+8.1.2 An appeal of an expenditure must be filed within ninety (90) days of the date of the alleged improper expenditure.
 Appeals of any other decision must be filed within thirty (30) days of the date of the decision.

-8.6.3 Any legal action challenging the methodology for system development charges adopted by the Board must be filed not later than sixty (60) days after the adoption.
+8.1.3 Any legal action challenging the methodology for system development charges adopted by the Board must be filed not later than sixty (60) days after the adoption.

 The District will maintain and repair its mains, service lines, meters, structures, facilities and all appurtenances so as to keep them in repair and operative at all times in so far as is practical and reasonable.

 The District will furnish water for ordinary domestic, household, business and community use and for such sprinkling, irrigation, commercial and firefighting purposes, as the system may reasonably supply and as may be approved by the District Manager.
+Extensions of water service to areas not currently obtaining water from the system may be provided at the expense of those persons requesting service.

 The District will not be liable for damages or otherwise responsible because of interruptions, discontinuance of water service, or variations in pressure.
-The District Manager will have the right, in cases of inadequate supply or shortages of water, to determine how water from the system may be used.
-The District Manager will establish regulations limiting water use and give preference to those uses determined to be in the best interests of public health, public convenience, safety, and necessity.
-Extensions to furnish water to areas at present not now obtaining water from the system may be made by the District at the expense of those persons requesting service.
+The District Manager will have the right, in cases of inadequate supply or shortages of water to determine how water from the system may be used.
+The District Manager will establish procedures limiting water use and give preference to those uses determined to be in the best interests of public health, public convenience, safety, and necessity.

 The District will not be liable for any loss or damage of any nature whatsoever caused by any defect in the customer’s lines, plumbing or equipment.

-The customer is responsible for maintaining up to date contact information with the District.
-The customer is responsible for all pipes and plumbing after the District’s meter and must comply with all cross connection and backflow policies.
+10.0.2 The customer is responsible for all pipes and plumbing after the District’s meter and must comply with all cross connection and backflow policies.

-The customer shown on the records of the District to be the user of a parcel of property – is liable for the payment of all bills and charges made for water service installations and service to that property, whether for his, her or its use or the use of other persons, whether they be occupants, renters, or holders of leases on the property to be served.
+10.1.1 The customer shown on the records of the District to be the user of a parcel of property – is liable for the payment of all bills charges made for water service installations and service to that property, whether for his, her or its use or the use of other persons, whether they be occupants, renters, or holders of leases on the property to be served.

 Corbett Water District complies with state guidelines OAR 333-061-0070 Cross Connection Control Requirements.